Sneha982/Devops2024Training-Java-WAR/README.md

 # Devops2024Training-Java-WAR

-docker-tomcat-webapp
-A basic tutorial on running a web app on Tomcat using Docker
+docker-tomcat-webapp- A basic tutorial on running a web app on Tomcat using Docker

 Steps
 Install Docker.